imgntn/j360/README.md

 ### WebXR Preview

 Use the "Enter VR" button to view the scene in a compatible headset before exporting.
+When in VR a small on-screen overlay lets you exit or begin recording without removing the headset.
 This is useful for verifying stereo alignment and overall scene composition.

 # Unarchive, Convert, and Add Metadata